 Having the right Medicare coverage not only protects your health, but your financial future.
 When you’re new to Medicare, navigating all of the different options and figuring out the best one for you can be overwhelming.
 If you’re approaching Medicare eligibility and have questions, we’ve got answers.
-Find out if a Riverside Medicare Advantage (HMO) plan is right for you.
+Find out if the Riverside Medicare Advantage Complete (HMO) plan is right for you.

 When you first become eligible for Medicare, you have a seven-month window in which you may enroll, beginning three months prior to your 65th birthday and ending three months after.
 In the Medicare world, this is called your ‘Initial Enrollment Period’ (IEP).
 During your IEP, you may enroll in Medicare Parts A and B as well as sign up for a Part D plan or an all-in-one Medicare Advantage Plan (Part C).

 You can also enroll in a Medicare Advantage plan for the first time (or switch from Original Medicare to Medicare Advantage) during the “Annual Enrollment Period” (AEP) between October 15th and December 7th of each year, for coverage beginning January 1.

 In addition, you can switch Medicare Advantage plans (or switch from a Medicare Advantage plan to Original Medicare) between January 1st and March 31st of each year.
 However, you are NOT able to switch from Original Medicare to a Medicare Advantage plan during this time.

 To start off, let’s take a look at Original Medicare, or Parts A and B. Part A is known as hospital insurance, and Part B is known as medical insurance.
 Together, Parts A and B cover around 80 percent of your medical costs.
 This leaves you responsible for the remaining 20 percent, and 100 percent of the cost of prescription drugs.